Easily Fill Blank Cells with Values from a Cell Above

 Below is the Paste Special dialog box:

-To easily fill in the blanks with the value from the most recent cell above containing a value:
+To quickly fill blanks with the value from a cell above:

-- Select the range of cells with blank cells or missing values (this range is often in one column).
+- Select the range of cells with blank cells (this range is typically in one column).

-- Press Ctrl + G to display the Go To dialog box and then click on Special to display the Go To Special dialog box.
+- Press Ctrl + G to display the Go To dialog box and then click Special to display the Go To Special dialog box.
 Alternatively, you can click the Home tab in the Ribbon and then select Go to Special from the Find & Select drop-down menu.

 - Select Blanks in the Go To Special dialog box and click OK.
-Excel will select all of the blank cells within the range.
+Excel will select the blank cells in the range.

 - Press Ctrl + Enter.
-This will enter the formula in all of the selected cells and reference the cell above.
+This will enter the formula in the blank cells and reference the cell above.

 - Select the column of data in the range that has been filled (for example, column A) and press Ctrl + C to copy.

-- With the same column selected, press Ctrl + Alt + V to display the Paste Special dialog box.
+- With the same range selected, press Ctrl + Alt + V to display the Paste Special dialog box.
 Alternatively, click the Home tab in the Ribbon and select Paste Special from the Paste drop-down menu.

 - In the Paste Special dialog box, select Values and click OK.
 The values will be pasted in the cells that were previously blank.

-Below is the sample file after we’ve used this process to fill in the missing values:
+Below is the sample file after we've used this process to fill blank cells in column A: